Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Model and Method

-However, when the system is gapless, both $\Delta_b$ and $\Delta_e$ are $0$, the wormhole picture loses the effectiveness where the length of imaginary time path is irrelevant.
+However, when the system is gapless, both $\Delta_b$ and $\Delta_e$ are zero, and the wormhole picture loses the effectiveness where the length of the imaginary-time path is irrelevant.
 We need to carefully calculate whether the worldlines are deconfined or confined in the path integral to detect the real costs of different paths.